 Was it going to be another event filled with disheartening statistics, featuring another author who’s written a book filled with more well-meaning advice for women?

-But then again, isn’t it good that there’s advice there to help women?
+Isn’t it good that there’s advice to help women?

 I’ve had a long and fortunate career, and I’m not chasing corporate success anymore.
 My purpose now is to help other women achieve their success, so this was partly why I felt guilty for my lack of commitment to attend the breakfast.
 How can I help others if I don’t keep up to date?
 So, I got up and went out into the cold dark morning.
 It was a great event, and I’m glad I went, but my doubts lingered.
 How do women sort through all the guidance and advice?

 Is trying to ‘make it’ in a man’s world really success?

 What are we basing our judgement on when we classify someone as successful?
 Out of curiosity I searched ‘successful women’ in Google.
 It came up with list of fantastic and inspirational women who all had two things in common – they were rich and powerful.

 What about the rest of us?

 Not all of us can, or want to be, a Fortune 500 CEO or a mega-star.
 We’re all different, and importantly,

 Someone else’s version of success is not necessarily yours.

 I’m lucky I’ve found my recipe for success.